 Your advisor is assigned by your program and should be visible in your SOAR account.
 Contact your program if you do not have an assigned advisor or you have questions about your advisor.

 You may transfer up to 33% of graded coursework for use toward the completion of a graduate level degree, with approval from your advisor.
 These credit hours can NOT have been used or obtained during the course of completion of a previous degree.
 To begin the credit transfer process, contact your advisor.

 Graduate assistants are required to be enrolled in at least 9 hours of graduate level course work during the fall and spring semesters and 3 hours of graduate level course work during the summer semester.
 Undergraduate coursework does not count towards the hour requirement.

-If you wish to return to a graduate program to which you were previously admitted, enrolled, and completed at least one semester of classes, you need to fill out an Application for Readmission for the term you wish to return.
+If you wish to return to a graduate program to which you were previously admitted, enrolled, and completed at least one semester of classes, you need to fill out a new application, just be sure to indicate that you are seeking to be readmitted to a program in which you were previously enrolled.
 Applicants seeking readmission are not required to resubmit application documents or transcripts, unless they have attended another institution of higher learning since leaving Southern Miss.

-If you wish to return to graduate school in a new or different program or you were previously an undergraduate, you will need to complete a new, program specific application.
+If you wish to return to graduate school in a new or different program you should indicate that you are seeking to earn a degree, certificate, or badge as you complete the application.

 Information regarding tuition and fees and other expenses can be found on the Business Services website.